Learning Communities (LCs)

 • After 5pm and on the weekends, The CAVE hosts concerts, performances, and club meetings.

 The Community for Creative Expression is for students interested in a co-curricular focus on creativity and innovation across all disciplines.
+Students who consider themselves creatives or would like to experiment with their creativity are encouraged and welcome to participate in all activities!

-1. First in the Family For students who are first in their families to attend college (first-generation students whose parents did not graduate from a four-year, degree granting institution in the U.S.) with support to connect them to resources for success in and out of the classroom.
+1. First in the Family for students who are first in their families to attend college (first-generation students whose parents did not graduate from a four-year, degree granting institution in the U.S.) with support to connect them to resources for success in and out of the classroom.

-2. Students of Color For students who identify as People of Color (or not White) who are interested in exploring their racial and ethnic social identities and cultures.
+2. Students of Color for students who identify as People of Color (or not White) who are interested in exploring their racial and ethnic social identities and cultures.

 • Global Language & Culture Community — for any and all students interested in learning about and engaging in global communities, including: language learning, study away interest, enjoying global education, having held cultural identities from global locations and more!